Project SEARCH: Preparing young adults for employment

 Harrison, along with seven other interns, will graduate from the program in May.

-To learn more about the program you can go to Derby Public Schools or Project SEARCH.
+To learn more about the program you can go to Derby Public Schools.com or Project SEARCH.com

 LATEST STORIES: